A Brilliant Career in the Government Economic Service. Join us as an Assistant Economist.

 The GES offers plenty of courses and high-quality training to help you do so where some of the competences you could develop include:

-Applicants will need to possess or expected to have a first or upper second class honours degree with at least 50% of the modules in economics, or have a masters in economics.
-Modules must have covered both micro and macroeconomics to qualify and if you graduated more than five years ago then you must have examples of how you have maintained your economic knowledge on the competency section of the application form. ###Contract Terms and Applications
+- to possess or expected to have a first or upper second class honours degree with at least 50% of the modules in economics, or have a masters in economics.

 Contracts are open to accommodate working pattern needs and can be on a full or part-time basis.
 All civil servants are appointed on merit through fair and open competition.
 The selection process will consider your attitude, capability, talent and willingness to learn.
 If appointed you will be expected to carry out your role with dedication and a commitment to the Civil Service and its core values of integrity, honesty, objectivity and impartiality.